 Warren's student loan forgiveness and tuition-free college plan would forgive up to $50,000 in student debt owed by households who earn less than $100,000 in income while offering smaller student debt forgiveness to households earning between $100,000 and $250,000.
 The plan also would make every public two-year and four-year college in the country tuition-free, increase Pell Grant funding by $100 billion, and create a fund to support historically black colleges and universities (HBCUs).
 Combined, this plan would cost $1.25 trillion over the next decade.

 Warren's child-care plan has several planks: providing universal pre-K, funding childcare for all, and raising childcare worker wages.
 Specifically, the plan would have the federal government work with state and local governments to create a network of free child care centers, preschool, and in-home care options, while raising child care worker wages to those of comparable public school teachers.
-This combination of proposals will cost roughly $1.7 trillion over the next decade, according to an analysis from Moody's.
+This combination of proposals will cost roughly $700 billion over the next decade, accounting for dynamic effects, according to an analysis from Moody's.

 European countries have moved away from wealth taxes—12 countries had wealth taxes in 1990, while only four did by 2017.
 Before those taxes were abolished, they played a minimal role in revenue generation.
 These countries recognized that the wealth tax poses real economic problems.
 They treat personal wealth, like a mansion, the same as productive business investments like factories or tools, which impedes both enforcement and economic growth.